THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 For the Moncler Group, the materiality analysis has always been an important tool for identifying the most significant environmental and social priorities for its stakeholders in line with its business strategy and business impacts, identifying and managing risks and opportunities and defining the contents of the Consolidated Non-Financial Statement according to the Global Reporting Initiative (GRI) international reporting standard.

-In keeping with the update to the most recent 2021 GRI Universal Standards, the Group adopted a new methodological approach in conducting the materiality analysis, which includes the concept of due diligence and strengthens that of impact, to offer a complete picture of business risks and creation of long-term value.
-In particular, the new GRI 3 – Material Topics 2021 emphasises the need for organisations to identify the effects that the organisation has or could have on the economy, environment and people, including on human rights, which in turn may indicate their (negative or positive) contribution to sustainable development.
+In keeping with the requirements of 2021 GRI Universal Standards, also in 2023 the Group continued to adopt a methodological approach in conducting the materiality analysis, which includes the concept of due diligence and strengthens that of impact, to offer a complete picture of business risks and creation of long-term value.
+In particular, the new GRI 3 – Material Topics 2021 emphasises the need for organisations to identify the impacts that the organisation has or could have on the economy, environment and people, including on human rights, which in turn may indicate their (negative or positive) contribution to sustainable development, considering the entire value chain.

 The materiality analysis takes into account both the areas provided for in Legislative Decree 254/2016 and the characteristic aspects of the industry in which the Group operates, to the extent necessary to ensure an understanding of the Group’s activities, performance, results and impact generated by the Company itself.

-According to this new approach, the Moncler Group’s context, activities and business relationships 18 material6 topics have been identified.
-These topics reflect the organisation’s most significant actual and potential impacts on aspects such as the economy, environment and individuals, including impacts on human rights (“impact materiality”).
+According to this approach, by considering the Moncler Group’s context, activities and business relationships, 18 material9 topics have been identified.
+These topics reflect the organisation’s most significant actual and potential impacts on aspects such as the economy, environment and individuals, including impacts on human rights (impact materiality).

-The analysis, which since 2015 has been carried out regularly by the Sustainability Unit with the support of a specialised firm, also in 2022 consisted in a structured process involving the management of both Brands and the Sustainability Unit team as experts in the various areas of competence assessed.
-The materiality analysis process was divided into four phases, as defined by GRI 3 – Material Topics 2021:
+The analysis, which since 2015 has been carried out regularly by the Sustainability Unit with the support of a specialised firm, also in 2023 consisted in a structured process involving external stakeholders with sustainability expertise, the management of both Brands and the Sustainability Unit as experts in the various areas of competence assessed.
+The materiality analysis process has been divided into four phases, in line with the requirements of GRI 3 – Material Topics 2021:

-• identification of the nature of actual and potential impacts, negative and positive, short- and long-term, predictable and unpredictable, reversible and irreversible, on the economy, environment and individuals, including impacts on human rights, arising from the organisation’s activities and business relationships analysed in the previous phase (inside-out perspective).
-The impacts were identified through the analysis of corporate documentation (Code of Ethics, Annual Financial Report, Strategic Plan, as well as the results of the risk assessment carried out by the Internal Audit function), external literature on scenario changes7, questionnaires by sustainability rating companies, comparison with the sector, media and internet research and multi-stakeholder standards/initiatives and dialogue with stakeholders8, including investors
+identification of the nature of actual and potential impacts, negative and positive, short- and long-term, predictable and unpredictable, reversible and irreversible, on the economy, environment and individuals, including impacts on human rights, arising from the organisation’s activities and business relationships analysed in the previous phase (inside-out perspective).
+The impacts were identified starting from the process carried out in 2022 through the analysis of corporate documentation (Code of Ethics, Annual Financial Report, Strategic Plan, as well as the results of the risk assessment carried out by the Internal Audit function), external literature on scenario changes10, questionnaires by sustainability rating companies, comparison with the sector, media and internet research and multi-stakeholder standards/initiatives11 and dialogue with stakeholders, including investors, during periodic meetings;

 The most significant impacts and the related material topics were subsequently submitted to the Board of Directors, following the assessment by the Control, Risks and Sustainability Committee, for approval for reporting purposes.